HDHP Medical Plan

 - Once your balance reaches $1,000, you have the opportunity to invest it for potential growth.

 Note: You also have the option of opening your HSA at a financial institution of your choice.
-However, unlike an account opened with HSA Bank, you will not be able to fund your HSA through direct payroll contributions, nor will you receive your employer’s contribution.
+However, unlike an account opened with Cigna, you will not be able to fund your HSA through direct payroll contributions, nor will you receive your employer’s contribution.

 Healthcare Reimbursement Account